Rishit-Raj/Head-and-Shoulders-Pattern-Identification/README.md

+# Project: Algorithmic Technical Pattern Identification - Head and Shoulders

-# Understanding the Head and Shoulders Pattern
+## What is the Head and Shoulders Pattern?

 The Head and Shoulders (H&S) pattern is a visual chart formation used in technical analysis.
 It is composed of three main peaks (or troughs for an inverted pattern) and a neckline: